habibcilmd-cardiologist/dr-cil/content/en/services/transesophageal-echocardiography/index.md

 {{< /alert >}}

 Transesophageal echocardiography (TEE) is detailed imaging of the heart through the esophagus.
 It provides higher resolution images than standard echocardiography (TTE).
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in TEE evaluation.

 ## What is Transesophageal Echocardiography?